dvernooy/dvernooy.github.io/_embedded/02-obdii.md

 {% include video id="z_7kp_Pfc5Q" provider="youtube" %}

 For inspiration, there is some great information out there.
 In particular, I'd mention [Bruce Lightner's](http://www.lightner.net/lightner/bruce.html) project ... an **AVR-based fuel consumption gauge**.
 You can see it mentioned near the bottom of his homepage, among all the other great things referenced there.
+I'd also mention [Trampas Stern's](http://sterntech.com/obdii_protocols.php) very informative website.
+There are a few pieces of code  - in particular the ISO timing protocols - that I used from his google code repository (which no longer looks to be available?).
+Both of these folks are awesome.

 ## S.T.E.M.
 ### Raw materials